Skip to main content Accessibility

 • Further investigation.

-• Sanction not appropriate to the misconduct.
+• The sanction is not appropriate to the misconduct that has taken place.

 Byelaw 5: Student Council

-1. Byelaw 5.1 — Membership
+2. Byelaw 5.1 - Membership

 • Protected Societies Representatives